pkp/ojs/docs/README.md

 	 directory be placed in a non-web-accessible location (or otherwise protected from direct access, such as via .htaccess rules).

-4. Open a web browser to http://yourdomain.com/path/to/ojs/ and follow the on-screen installation instructions.
+4. Open a web browser to http://yourdomain.com/path/to/ops/ and follow the on-screen installation instructions.

-	 Alternatively, the command-line installer can be used instead by running the command `php tools/install.php` from your OJS directory.
+	 Alternatively, the command-line installer can be used instead by running the command `php tools/install.php` from your OPS directory.
 	 (Note: with the CLI installer you may need to chown/chmod the public and uploaded files directories after installation, if the Apache user is different from the user running the tool.)